 Option 1: If you are filing a FOIA, please follow the guidance below and mail the FOIA request to Passport Services.
-Filing a FOIA is also appropriate where you are requesting an individual's passport records for whom you do not have authorization from that individual.16
+The instructions below are applicable if the passport was issued after March 1925.

+U.S. Department of State

+Passport Services

-U.S. Department of State Passport Services Office of Law Enforcement Liaison FOIA Officer 44132 Mercure Cir.
+Office of Law Enforcement Liaison

+FOIA Officer

+44132 Mercure Cir.

 P.O.
+Box 1227

-Box 1227 Sterling, VA 20166
+Sterling, VA 20166

 There is no specific form for a FOIA request for passport records.
 DOS, however, recommends that you write "Freedom of Information Act Request" on the envelope.
+Do not use Form DS 5505, Authorization for Release of Information Under the Privacy Act.
+The Department of State also does not accept Department of Justice or Department of Homeland Security FOIA forms.

-For U.S. passport records, you should include:17
+For U.S. passport records, you should consider including:21

-- 1. Name the passport was issued under - 2.
-Full name at birth, and any name changes of the Subject.
-If requesting records for your children, or using an authorization, include the full name of the Requestor. - 3.
-Evidence of legal authorization if requesting records about anyone other than yourself, evidence of the parental or guardian relationship if you are requesting records about your minor child(ren) or legal guardian; - 4.
-Date and place of birth of the Subject; - 5.
-Mailing Address; - 6.
-Daytime telephone number; - 7.
-E-mail address, if available; - 8.
-Date or estimated date of passport issuance; - 9.
-Passport number of the Subject, if known; - 10.
-Any additional comments or information to help locate the record; and - 11.
-A clear copy of both sides of valid government-issued photo identification, such as a driver's license.
+- 1. Full name at birth, and any name changes of the Subject.
+If requesting records for your children, or using an authorization, include the full name of the Requestor.

+- 2. Evidence of legal authorization if requesting records about anyone other than yourself, evidence of the parental or guardian relationship if you are requesting records about your minor child(ren) or legal guardian;

+- 3. Date and place of birth of the Subject;

+- 4. Timeframe of records

+- Present mailing address;

+- Telephone number;

+- 7. E-mail address, if available;

+- 8. Date or estimated date of passport issuance;